revature-associate-code-samples/code-samples-for-Davidson-Bock/README.md

 This project is a full stack application where a user can submit a reimbursment for a particular topic (food, travel, lodging, etc) with the amount they wish to reimburse for.
 A user can also view their pass reimbursments and check whether it has been approved or not.
 A different type of user (a manager) can log in a view the pending reimbursment requests and can either approve it or deny it.

 # Project 2: Movie Fanatics
-This project is a full application that displays movies and actors alike.
+This project is a full stack application that displays movies and actors alike.
 Users are able to search for a particular movie or actor.
 A user is able to create an account in order to access additional features such as rating a movie, reviewing a movie, or rating other members (in terms of their reviews on movies) in the application.

+# Project 3: Caliber
+This project is a full stack application that is a peformance management suite to collect and anaylze evaluations of Revature Trainers.
+Trainers can input grades and feedback for each of their trainees.